INGREDIENTS

 DIRECTIONS

-1. Heat a large skillet over medium-high heat.
-Add 1 tablespoon of oil to the pan; swirl to coat.
+- Heat a large skillet over medium-high heat.
+Add 1 tablespoon oil to the pan and heat until shimmering.
 Add the chicken and cook, stirring often, for about 4 minutes.

 VARIATIONS & TIPS